De Excidio et Conquestu Britanniae

 Part I contains a narrative of British history from the Roman conquest to Gildas' time; it includes references to Ambrosius Aurelianus and the Britons' victory against the Saxons at the Battle of Mons Badonicus.
 Part II is a condemnation of five kings for their various sins, including both obscure figures and relatively well-documented ones such as Maelgwn Gwynedd.
 Part III is a similar attack upon the British clergy of the age.

-History
+Date

 Gildas's work is of great importance to historians, because, although it is not intended primarily as history, it is almost the only surviving source written by a near-contemporary of British events in the fifth and sixth centuries.
 The usual date that has been given for the composition of the work is some time in the 540s, but it is now regarded as quite possibly earlier, in the first quarter of the sixth century, or even before that.
-Cambridge historian Karen George, in her exhaustive study of Gildas' text, offers a date range of c.
-510-530 AD.
+The historian Karen George, in her study of Gildas' text, suggests a date range of c.
+510–530 AD, while the historian Stephen Joyce argues for c.
+483–485 AD.
 In the view of the historian Guy Halsall: